 The Gate of Damascus was rebuilt in 1536-1542 by Ottoman Sultan Suleyman I in the frame of an overall reconstruction of the walls.
 It is the finest gate of the city and it stands on the site of a triumphal gate of Aelia Capitolina, the town built by Emperor Hadrian on the ruins of Jerusalem which had been destroyed when it was seized by Titus, Emperor Vespasian's son in 70 AD.

 You may wish to compare the walls and gates of Jerusalem with those of Damascus.

 Most texts attribute the reliefs portraying lions to Mameluke Sultan Baibars who conquered the Holy Land in the XIIIth century.
-His heraldic symbol was a lion (see that at Nimrod Castle), but he was not the only ruler who was associated with lions and similar reliefs can be seen elsewhere, as at Silvan, a town in south-eastern Turkey.
+His heraldic symbol was a lion (see that at Nimrod Castle), but he was not the only Muslim ruler who was associated with lions and similar reliefs can be seen elsewhere, e.g. at Silvan in Turkey.

 When Sultan Suleyman ordered the reconstruction of the walls he did not fear an enemy would ever lay siege to Jerusalem, because they do no not include bastions, outer works, battlements for the placement of guns and other features which were required by cannon warfare.

 Other details of the walls which show their almost decorative purpose